 The so-called Byzantine scale (called bhairav in Hindustani music) is quite common in folk musics from Asia Minor to East India.
 It works really well in first position, with a little note bending.
 In the key of C, the scale would be: C, Db, E, F, G, Ab, B, C and lies nicely in the lowest octave of the harp as follows:

 As so much of this scale is played on the draw notes, with a lot of bending, you can get some great slides and vocalised effects here.
 If you play exactly the same notes, but against a pitch centre of F, you get the Hungarian minor scale:

-A very similar scale to the Byzantian, is the morning prayer mode of Hebrew music, known as freygish.
+A very similar scale to the Byzantine, is the morning prayer mode of Hebrew music, known as freygish.
 In fact, it is identical, except it has a Bb where the previous scale has a B natural.
 This means you have to be a little more careful with your bending, to make sure you get all the notes accurate:

 This scale is one of the main features of Roland Van Straaten's unique harp style - listen to any of his recordings and you will pick up lots of ideas on how to use it.
-I use this scale quite a lot, but I tend to play it in second position on a harmonic minor harp (an F harmonic minor harp would put this scale into C):
+I use this scale quite a lot, but I tend to play it in second position on a harmonic minor harp2 (an F harmonic minor harp would put this scale into C):